softlayer/githubio_source/content/article/authenticating-softlayer-api.md

 *NOTICE* This method also doesn't work with IBMid username/passwords

 ## Temporary IBMid Token
 It is possible to use the IBMid authentication service to make softlayer API calls.
+See [IAM Token API](https://cloud.ibm.com/apidocs/iam-identity-token-api) for more specific details.

 ### Get the IMS_TOKEN
 For most users, you will need your username and password, send that to https://iam.ng.bluemix.net/oidc/token, and you will be given a token that can be used to make SoftLayer(IMS) api calls.